thunderrabbit/robnugen-journal-entries/2020/12/01state-of-my-life-address.md

     I get ignored instead" to "I want to be the expensive guy, but I get ignored instead."
 Step by step.
 22. When I go to JB, I don't bring shoes.
 I just put on socks outside the door.
 23. I've been working at SCC twice a month.
 Lots of fun there and meeting new people, Mirika most recently.
+22. Our cat Jennie is genki and fine.
+She is something like 8 years old now, I think.
+Lin still frets about Jennie going outside at night.
+23. My bicycle TJ Bike is getting old and doing pretty fine.
+Shocks in front have been shot (rusty) for years since I left him outside in the rain in our old house.
+24. I'm basically switching to Springmail as my email client.
+It's got the shortcuts I like and seems to have its proverbial act together more than Apple's Mail.app. plus I'm moving to Pop_OS sooner than later.
+25. I've just realized I need to prepare a few lists before my trip walking to Niigata: list of things to pack, list of places to reserve, list of things to do (including buy a battery for my old computer).
+26. Separately, I need to make a list of things to transfer from my old computer to my new computer.